Surgical treatment in Virginia

 When urologic surgery is necessary, such as to treat prostate cancer, we are often able to use minimally invasive techniques.
 Our surgeons also use technology which allows them to operate with extreme precision in delicate areas, such as those within the urinary system.

 At Virginia Transplant Center at Henrico Doctors' Hospital, our kidney surgeons and clinicians specialize in kidney transplant surgery, living kidney donations and paired exchange kidney transplants.
 Our transplant referral patients average 90 days from referral to listing, which becomes lifesaving time for patients and families.

 HCA Virginia Institute of Robotic Surgery

-HCA Virginia Institute of Robotic Surgery is made up of 10 advanced surgery facilities across Virginia.
+HCA Virginia Institute of Robotic Surgery is made up of more than 10 advanced surgery facilities across Virginia.
 Combined, we have performed more robot-assisted procedures than any other healthcare system in Virginia.

 Robotic surgery allows us to offer minimally invasive surgical procedures so our patients can quickly get back to their normal activities.
 Our surgeons continuously collaborate on emerging technologies and techniques to deliver enhanced surgical experiences that reduce hospital stays and lessen recovery times.

 - GI surgery

 Below, you will find some general information to help you prepare for surgery and learn what to expect after surgery.
 Your surgeon and care team will provide more instructions and guidelines for your specific procedure.
 However, please do not hesitate to ask questions about preparing for your surgery or postoperative care.